 Do I have to submit 20 images?

 Applicants are encouraged to submit multiple images from 5-8 projects.
 The number of images shared should not exceed 20.

 Do I have to meet TOEFL/IELTS language requirements?

 All International Students who did not attend U.S. or other Anglophone undergraduate institutions must meet language requirements.
-Learn more about the requirements in Step 2 on the Apply page.

 Who should my recommenders be?